12 Best Storage and Organization Products for Small Bathrooms

 Stash the Spares

 “The key to organizing a small bathroom is to use vertical space as much as possible,” says Esther Konz of Uncluttered Simplicity.
 Her inexpensive solution for stashing spare rolls of toilet paper: The MetroDesign Hanging Toilet Roll Holder.
 The sturdy steel holder hangs over the side of the toilet tank, making excellent use of unused space while keeping three extra rolls handy.
 It comes in a choice of six rust-resistant finishes.
+You might like these other ways to utilize space above the toilet, too.

 When hung on the back of the door, a robe hogs a lot of space that could be better utilized for towel rods or another door organizer.
 As its name suggested, the all-mental Hinge Hanger turns your door hinge into an out-of-the-way hook, as well as an upright rod that’s perfect for storing extra rolls of toilet paper.
 It installs quickly with provided tools and comes in two styles and three finishes.